MaayanLab/clustergrammer-docs/docs/_build_html/_sources/clustergrammer_widget.txt

 **Two-way Widget Communication**

 In addition to sending information from the back end kernel to the front-end as shown above, widgets can also send information from the visualization to the back end kernel.
 Clustergrammer-Widget uses this feature to enable users to export their possibly modified visualization as a DataFrame.
 This can be use to select a cluster of interest, by :ref:`crop` or using the :ref:`interactive_dendrogram`, and pass this cluster to a new dataframe.
-Alternatively, this can be used to export the visualization as a DataFrame after performing enrichment analysis using :ref:`enrichrgram`.
-See the `df_widget` method below for an example:
+Alternatively, this can be used to export the visualization as a DataFrame after performing enrichment analysis using :ref:`Enrichrgram <enrichrgram>`.
+See the ``df_widget`` method below for an example:

 ::

-  # We can filter the visualization (e.g. dendrogram cropping) and export the modified
+  # After modifying the visualization (e.g. dendrogram cropping) we can export the
-  # matrix to the back end using the df_widget method
+  # modified matrix to the back end using the df_widget method
-  df_crop = net.df_widget()
+  df_new = net.df_widget()

 For more information about the ``Network`` object and additional options; see the :ref:`clustergrammer_py_api`.